What Are Beta-Glucans and Do We Really Need Them in Our Skin Care?

 What Are Beta-Glucans?

 If you don’t know what beta-glucans are, even if you’ve heard that they’re a must-have for your skin care routine, you aren’t alone.
-Until they were suddenly on everyone’s lips, beta-glucans weren’t exactly a household name.
-Hence why we looked to an expert for the official answer on what they are.
 Beta-glucans, according to Dr. Kwan, are a type of soluble fiber that’s derived from oats.
-If you want to get more scientific, the National Center for Biotechnology Information (NCBI) shares that beta-glucans can also be classified as naturally occurring polysaccharides, which can be found in the bran of cereal grains, the cell wall of baker’s yeast, certain types of fungi, and many different kinds of mushrooms.
+If you want to get more scientific, the National Center for Biotechnology Information (NCBI) shares that beta-glucans can also be classified as naturally occurring polysaccharides, which can be found in the bran of cereal grains, the cell wall of baker’s yeast, certain types of fungi and many different kinds of mushrooms.

 What Are the Benefits of Beta-Glucans in Skin Care?

-Now that you have a better idea of what beta-glucans are, you surely want to know why they’ve rapidly risen in popularity.
-Beta-glucans have long been used for various health purposes, with the NCBI naming immune-modulating properties as examples.
-It’s only more recently that beta-glucans have been recognized for the benefits they can provide your skin, which according to Dr. Kwan includes helping to heal wounds, diminishing the appearance of wrinkles, and reducing skin irritation.
+Beta-glucans have long been used for various health purposes.
+It’s only more recently, though, that beta-glucans have been recognized for the benefits they can provide your skin, which according to Dr. Kwan includes helping to heal wounds, diminishing the appearance of wrinkles and reducing skin irritation.
+Some people have gone as far as saying that beta-glucan is the “new hyaluronic acid.”
+But while Dr. Kwan names beta-glucan a reasonable, non-irritating addition to skin-care products, he wouldn’t call it a replacement for hyaluronic acid.
+“Hyaluronic acid is one of the building blocks of all organisms and is irreplaceable as a humectant that preserves moisture,” he says.
 Additionally, according to the NCBI, beta-glucans have been successfully used to address burns by helping to reduce pain and improve healing.

 Who Should Use Beta-Glucans?